 How to Apply

-On the day of your appointment, bring with you:
+On the day of your appointment or workshop, bring with you:

 □ Form I-765-completed and signed